MicrosoftDocs/visualstudio-docs/docs/ide/how-to-suppress-compiler-warnings.md

 Use the **Build** properties to suppress specific warnings for C# and F# projects.

 :::moniker range=">=vs-2022"
-There are two different properties UI, which are referred to here as *current* and *legacy*. .NET Core and .NET 5 and later project types have a single-page of properties you can scroll through. .NET Framework project types have a series of named tabs you can select.
+There are two different properties UI experiences, which are referred to here as *current* or *legacy* Project Designer. .NET Core and .NET 5 and later project types have the current Project Designer, a single-page of properties you can scroll through. .NET Framework project types have the legacy Project Designer, a series of named tabs you can select.

 1. In **Solution Explorer**, choose the project in which you want to suppress warnings.

 1. Right-click on the project node, and choose **Properties** on the context menu.
 Or, select the project node and press **Alt**+**Enter**.

-1. Choose the **Build** page or section, and if you're in the current UI, go to the **Errors and warnings** subsection.
+1. Choose **Build**, and if you're in the current Project Designer, go to the **Errors and warnings** subsection.

 1. In the **Suppress warnings** or **Suppress specific warnings** box, specify the error codes of the warnings that you want to suppress, separated by semicolons.
 For a list and descriptions of warning codes, see [C# Compiler Messages](/dotnet/csharp/language-reference/compiler-messages/).